estaresinic05/RISC-V-CPU-Design/README.md

 ## What's Inside

-Each subdirectory contains a self-contained CPU design implementing the RV32I instruction set (or a working subset), progressing in complexity and microarchitectural sophistication.
+Each subdirectory contains either a self-contained CPU design implementing the RV32I instruction set (or a working subset), or a key building block to understanding digital design.
+Designs will progress in complexity and microarchitectural sophistication.
 For every design you'll find:

 - **RTL** — synthesizable Verilog/SystemVerilog source for the datapath, control unit, register file, ALU, and memory subsystem.
 - **Testbenches** — self-checking verification environments, including lockstep golden-model comparison against independent reference simulators and hand-derived final-state oracles.